Arcane episode 3 recap: An unrelenting whirlwind of violence

 Netflix's Arcane is finally here, and we're recapping each of its episodes.
 Each Saturday until November 20, a new act containing three episodes will premiere on Netflix.
-You can read our review of Act 1 here, or check out our recap of episode 1 and episode 2.
+You can read our review of Act 1, or check out our recap of episode 1 and episode 2.

 Until now, Arcane has been a show about how a group of thieving street urchins have lit the fuse on a powder keg that threatens to destroy the cities of Piltover and Zaun.
 And for two episodes, that fuse has burned slowly as we're whisked from one location to the next to better understand the political and interpersonal drama unfolding in the wake of that fateful heist.
 And after all that anticipation, episode 3's explosive ending is as horrifying as it is cathartic.